ITzTravelInTime/CMI8738_PowerPC_Intel/README.md

 # Credits

-Dogbert (dogber1@gmail.com) for it's very good and simple CMI8738 driver.
+Dogbert (dogber1@gmail.com) for the original CMI8738 driver.
-ITzTravelInTime for PPC mods and tweaks.
+ITzTravelInTime for PPC support, more chips and other mods and tweaks.